 Fortunately, there are ways you can make the situation right and clear your conscience.

-First, how long ago was this?
-Did it just happen less than an hour ago?
+First, how long ago was the accident?
+Did it happen less than an hour ago?
 If the parked car is still there, go back and leave your contact information on the windshield.

-If the car is no longer there, there are two main ways you can handle this:
+If the car is gone, there are two steps you should take:

 Was the accident your fault?

-The at-fault driver will be responsible for paying for the other vehicle owner’s damages.
-This is typically handled through your auto insurance.
-You’re not legally obligated to repair your own car unless it’s unsafe to have on the road.
+Assuming you’re not in a no-fault state, the person responsible for the accident will be responsible for paying the damages.
+You won’t be legally obligated to repair your own car unless it’s unsafe to have on the road. .

-Will your insurance go up for hitting a parked car?
+Will your insurance go up after hitting a parked car?

-If you are at fault, the short answer is probably.
-Ultimately, though, it’ll depend on your insurer, your insurance policy, the level of damage and if you’ve filed a claim before.
+If you’re at fault, the short answer is probably.
+Ultimately, though, it’ll depend on your insurer, your insurance policy, the amount of damage and if you’ve filed a claim before.
 Some insurers have “accident forgiveness,” which allows a single at-fault collision without increasing rates.

 Should you settle out of pocket?
 It’s worth noting that most insurers require you to report any accident within a reasonable time.
-This protect both them and you.
+This protects them and you.
 However, to avoid increased rates, people do sometimes choose to settle with the other driver out of their own pocket, but this carries some risks.
+For example, the innocent party might later claim that you never paid them or that there was more damage than they originally thought.

 Ultimately, only you can decide what risks you’re willing to take.